BoostIO/BoostNote-App/readme.md

 ### Build

-You have to create a file named `.env` in the root of the project directory, or the build will fail.
+You have copy `.env.default` file and create a file named `.env` in the root of the project directory, or the build will fail.

 #### Web app